cristobal-GC/Q2Q_repository/README.md

 Estimating hourly generation time series for renewable technologies is challenging.
 A common *physical approach* combines weather model outputs (e.g. wind speed or solar radiation) with simplified conversion models for wind turbines or solar PV panels.
 Errors may arise at multiple stages of this process, including biases in weather data, spatial and temporal discretisation, and simplified conversion assumptions.

-In **PyPSA-Spain**, a methodology to reduce these errors was proposed and implemented (see the [seminal paper](https://doi.org/10.1016/j.esr.2025.101764)).
-The method, referred to as **quantile-to-quantile (Q2Q) transform**, statistically maps modelled hourly capacity factors to historical ones.
+In [PyPSA-Spain](https://github.com/cristobal-GC/pypsa-spain), a methodology to reduce these errors was proposed and implemented (see details in the [seminal paper](https://doi.org/10.1016/j.esr.2025.101764)).
+The method, based on the **quantile-to-quantile (Q2Q) transformation**, statistically maps modelled hourly capacity factors to historical ones.

-The main **advantage** of Q2Q is that it corrects all systematic errors jointly, regardless of their source.
+The main **advantage** of the Q2Q transformation is that it corrects all systematic errors jointly, regardless of their source.
-Its main **limitation** is that it does not provide information on the origin of those errors.
+Its main **limitations** are that it does not provide information on the origin of those errors, and that historical data is required.